-- The two frequencies A and B differ by less than 1 MHz - Reference frequencies are equal (REF\DIV\A[2:0] = REF\DIV\B[2:0] in the CLOCK\A/CLOCK\B registers) - VCO currents are equal (VCO\CURRENT\A[3:0] = VCO\CURRENT\B[3:0] in the VCO register).
+- The two frequencies A and B differ by less than 1 MHz - Reference frequencies are equal $(REF_DIV_A[2:0] = REF_DIV_B[2:0]$ in the CLOCK_A/CLOCK_B registers) - currents are egual (VCO CURRENT A[3:0] VCO CURRENT B[3:0] in the VCO register).

-The CAL\DUAL bit in the CALIBRATE register controls dual or separate calibration.
+The CAL DUAL bit in the CALIBRATE register controls dual or separate calibration.

-single calibration algorithm The (CAL\DUAL=0) using separate calibration for RX and TX frequency is illustrated in Figure 29.
-The same algorithm is for dual calibration applicable if CAL\DUAL=1.
+The single calibration algorithm (CAL_DUAL=0) using separate calibration for RX and TX frequency is illustrated in Figure 29.
+The same algorithm is applicable for dual calibration CAL_DUAL=1.
 Application Note AN023 CC1020 MCU Interfacing, available from the Chipcon web site, includes example source code for single calibration.

-Chipcon recommends that single calibration be used for more robust operation.
+Chipcon that single recommends calibration be used for more robust operation.

-There is a small, but finite, possibility that the PLL self-calibration will fail.
-The calibration routine in the source code should include a loop so that the PLL is recalibrated until PLL lock is achieved if the PLL does not lock the first time.
-Refer to CC1020 Errata Note 004.
+There is a finite possibility that the PLL self-calibration will fail.
+The calibration routine in the source code should include a loop so that the PLL is re-calibrated until PLL lock is achieved if the PLL does not lock the first time.
+Refer to CC1021 Errata Note 002.